Jobs at TAFE NSW

 The NSW Government provided funding for 525 TAE Scholarships to be allocated by 30 June 2021.
-Of these the first year’s target of 250 (to be offered by 30 June 2020) has been achieved, congratulations to the successful candidates!
+Of these, the first year's target of 250 (to be offered by 30 June 2020) was achieved, congratulations to the successful candidates.

 Becoming a teacher

 There are a number of options available for becoming a teacher at TAFE NSW through the TAE Scholarship Program: